aubreyrjones/lemon-py/README.md

 expr(e) ::= STRING(lit).                          { e = p->mn(lit); }
 ```

-Which is compiled and installed like: `lempy_build expressions.lemon`.
+Which is compiled and installed like: `$ lempy_build expressions.lemon`.

 Which can be used from Python like:
 ```